[Node.js] Why using sync versions of async functions is bad.

 What's wrong with using sync versions of async functions?

-However, I often come across codebases where callbacks, promises, and async-await have been mixed together.
-Turning the code into a hotchpotch.
+Today, I often come across codebases where callbacks, promises, and async-await have been mixed together.
+Turning the code into a hotch-potch.
 I sympathize with the people that have to work with such codebases.
 Understanding callbacks and promises is difficult.
 Writing code with callbacks is difficult.
 Understanding the difference between synchronous and asynchronous functions is difficult.

-Node.js is single-threaded.
-And therefore, just one long-running synchronous (blocking) task is enough to degrade the performance of the entire application.
 Asynchronous functions are designed to be non-blocking and to avoid delays.
+As Node.js is single-threaded, just one long-running synchronous (blocking) task is enough to degrade the performance of the entire application.
 Using synchronous versions of asynchronous functions may seem like an easy solution at first, but it is the devil in disguise.
 It can cause delays all over the application; leading to frustration for developers and users alike.

-Of course, if you're writing a small independent one-time script, it may not matter much.
+Of course, if you're writing a small independent one-time script, the performance degradation may not matter much.
 But in large production-level applications, this is going to cause unnecessary bottlenecks.

 Here's a short demo of how a synchronous method call affects the rest of the application.